cpetersen/srt/README.md

-This method can be used to fix subtitles that are *at different times differently out of sync*, and comes in handy especially if you have no idea what framerate your video or the video for which your subtitles were created for is using - you just need find two matching reference points in your video and subtitles.
+This method can be used to fix subtitles that are *at different times differently out of sync*, and comes in handy especially if you have no idea what framerate your video or the video for which your subtitles were created for is using - you just need to find two matching reference points in your video and subtitles.

 **Framerate-based timeshift**